brendan-duncan/webgpu_recorder/README.md

 * **export** is the basename of the generated HTML file.
 * **width** is the width of the canvas in the recording.
 This should match the width of the original canvas.
 * **height** is the height of the canvas in the recording.
 This should match the height of the original canvas.
+* **removeUnusedResources**: if true, resource commands not needed for rendering are removed, otherwise all commands are recorded.

 ## Play The Recording